oVirt/ovirt-site/source/feature/jsonrpc.html.md

 # Json Rpc

-## Introduce Messaged communication to VDSM using JSON-RPC on top of various transport protocols
+## Introduction of messaged based communication using JSON-RPC on top of various transport protocols

 ### Summary